 - Sacramento NWR Hunt Area

 *Before calling the refuge for updates, please review this section of our website or our social media pages.
-When known, new information will be posted here and to our Facebook and Instagram promptly.
+Any new information will be posted here and to our Facebook and Instagram promptly.

 **Areas are subject to closure without notice.
-Please use extreme caution when driving the refuges during or after bad weather, as flooding can occur without warning and road shoulders are soft and will not support your vehicle.
+Please use extreme caution when driving the refuges, as flooding can occur without warning and road shoulders are soft and will not support your vehicle.

 Bald Eagle Nest - Sacramento NWR